charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 "simu_real_obj" is always a simulation object, emulating a real-world object.
 But the sense of real-world object is here very large, and includes abstract concepts, like a socket.
 The real-world object is here a concept.

 That said, it is recommended to use rather "abstraction" to represent the abstract ideas, like those used in the system abstractions, like a connection class.
-These classes are used only by the worker_agent classes.
+The system abstractions are used only by the worker_agent classes.

 And then the "simu_real_obj" classes are rather reserved for simulating the concrete real-world objects, like a vehicle class but this is not an obligation.
 It's a matter of preference and sensibility!